liondedan/neo-vim/README.md

 # neo-vim
 Setup for neo-vim

+## Required
+- Node
+- Homebrew
+- Neovim: `brew install neovim`
+- Create the nvim config directory `.config/nvim/init.vim` file at the root directory

 ## How to setup
-- Install neovim, this should create `.config/nvim/init.nvm` file at the root directory
 - Download this repo, and replace the default `.config/nvim/init.nvm` file with the `nvim/init.nvm`
 - Install vim-plug (package manager, make sure the nvim version is selected)
 - Go to `init.vim` file, and run `:PlugInstall`
 - Source the file `source %`, re-run `:PlugInstall` (should install CoC)

-## Required
-- Homebrew (kinda optional)
-- Install yarn
-- Globally install yarn ‘yarn global add neovim’

 ## Optional
 - Install IMB font